 Or, cool down from the summer heat with a white water rafting adventure down the French Broad River with Nantahala Outdoor Center or French Broad Adventures!
 Daredevil families will also love ziplining at The Adventure Center of Ashville.
 Plus, don’t miss The Biltmore, a historic mansion and estate nestled in Ashville’s Blue Ridge Mountains.
 Tour the property, then spot animals at the Barn and Farmyard.
 In nearby Little Switzerland, visit the Emerald Village to learn about gem mining.

 St. Simons Island, Georgia

-Where to Stay in St. Simons Island with Kids
+Where to Stay on St. Simons Island with Kids

 St. Simons Island has plenty of accommodations for families.
 Book a room with a view at the historic The King & Prince Beach & Golf Resort, a resort with southern hospitality as sweet as the tea!
-If you have a bigger family, check out VBRO for a 2 bedroom private residence on St. Simons Island.
+If you have a bigger family, check out Vrbo for a 2-bedroom private residence on St. Simons Island.

 *This post may contain affiliate links that may earn us a small commission, at no additional cost to you.
 Affiliate links in no way inform the hotels, sights, products, or other recommendations included in our articles.
 All opinions and recommendations expressed here are compiled from submissions submitted by the generous members of our Families Who Love To Travel community.

 - An Exciting 4-Day Family Adventure In St. Moritz And Engadine In The Summer With Kids

 - Best Places To Visit In France With Kids This Summer (From Toddlers To Teens)

 - 14 Fun Things To Do In Whistler With Kids This Summer